tv time shifting guide switzerland

 How can I use TV time-shifting without forced advertising?

-Some TV plans have an option which eliminates forced advertising.
+Though, some TV plans have an option which eliminates forced advertising.
 You can add this option to your plan for an extra fee.

 These no-forced-advertising options are currently offered by Swiss TV plan providers: